Westmoreland County, Pennsylvania: Economy

-Coal mining became a major industry in the county after the Civil War, followed by expansion of manufacturing of iron, steel and glass.
-The 600-acre coke works for the Isabella Furnace were built in Cokeville (then Coketown) in Spring of 1872.
+Coal mining became a major industry in the county after the Civil War, followed by the expansion of iron, steel, and glass manufacturing.
+The 600-acre coke works for the Isabella Furnace were built in Cokeville (then Coketown) in the Spring of 1872.
 At one point, company "coal patches" (towns built for miners) represented about one-third of the county's settlements.
 A major strike by coal miners represented by the United Mine Workers of America took place in 1910–1911.
 Sixteen people were killed in the strike.

-In 2020 the top industries in the county were health care and social services (16.3% of jobs), manufacturing (13.8%) and retail trade (13.7%).
+In 2020, the top industries in the county were health care and social services (16.3% of jobs), manufacturing (13.8%), and retail trade (13.7%).
 Mining comprised less than 1% of the jobs in the county.
 Westmoreland County is now believed to be the site of over 100 abandoned mines.

 Volkswagen's Westmoreland plant near New Stanton in Westmoreland County was the first foreign-owned factory mass-producing automobiles in the U.S. It operated from 1978 to 1988.

 Recreation

-There are four Pennsylvania state parks in Westmoreland County.
+Westmoreland County has four Pennsylvania state parks.